-We set off around 5:15am from Roccella and watched the sun come up – it was so beautiful!
-I must have taken 50 photo’s of the sun…and then it dawned on me that there are probably more photo’s of sun rises and sun sets than anything else in the world.
+We set off around 5:15 am from Roccella and watched the sun come up – it was so beautiful!
+I must have taken 50 photos of the sun…and then it dawned on me that there are probably more photos of sunrises and sunsets than anything else in the world.
 I love you sun!

 Anyway, everything was fine until a sequence of events occurred that freaked us out.
-First, my cousin yells out, ‘Kim, Kim’ and ran around with a huge bumble bee on her back.
+First, my cousin yells out, ‘Kim, Kim’ and ran around with a huge bumblebee on her back.
 I ran from the saloon up to the cockpit to help her out.

-Then, out of the corner of her eye she saw some dolphins jump out next to our starboard (right) side and head for our bow.
+Then, out of the corner of her eye, she saw some dolphins jump out next to our starboard (right) side and head for our bow.
 She started to walk up to the bow and noticed the dolphins crossed our bow and kept going.
 That’s a bad sign!

-If dolphins cross your bow and keep going they’re trying tell you to divert course.
-Then, a fishing boat seems to be approaching us at full speed on a collision coarse.
+If dolphins cross your bow and keep going they’re trying to tell you to divert course.
+Then, a fishing boat seems to be approaching us at full speed on a collision course.
 Just when it started to get scary, the boat stopped and then went in reverse just as fast as it came.
 WTH (what-the-heck?)

-Then, our engine suddenly made a terrible vibration sound
+Then, our engine suddenly made a terrible vibration sound.

 I quickly went to the helm and reduced our revs and the sound stopped.
 Come to find out, a bolt that holds the position of one of our alternators sheered off!
 We decided to cut the engine and sail the rest of the way.
 I was fine with that.
 You don’t need an alternator of the engine to work, so it wasn’t a big deal.

-Once again, in Crotone, we had to be directed on how to enter the marina due to sandbanks
+Once again, in Crotone, we had to be directed on how to enter the marina due to sandbanks.

-Catone is very distinctive as there are a few gas rigs in the sea outside and marina with windmills up above and behind the town.
+Crotone is very distinctive as there are a few gas rigs in the sea outside and a marina with windmills up above and behind the town.
 And once in the marina, the pier leading to the boats if filled with graffiti, loads of kids and some street dancers.
 If I was in NY, I’d think that I entered a ghetto but it definitely wasn’t one.
 I suppose it was just a city rather than a quaint town.

-So, as I mentioned, Catone is a city so you can get anything you want.
+So, as I mentioned, Crotone is a city so you can get anything you want.
 There’s a castle set behind the marina with a Greek museum.
 The road along the coast has loads of restaurants and I noticed a sushi bar.

 A funny thing happened to my cousin when we ventured out…

 Hubby and my daughter went to find the office and my cousin and I went to find a supermarkado.
-After walking a while, we found a tiny supermarket and purchased a few things – milk, break and some snacks.
+After walking a while, we found a tiny supermarket and purchased a few things – milk, break, and some snacks.
 We then went in search of vegetables.

 While standing in the middle of a road, a woman with two little girls yelled out, ‘do you guys need help?’
 We said, ‘yes, we’re looking for a place to buy some veggies.’
 Our new tour guide, named ‘Pinky’ – a lovely Thai woman that live in Catone for over 15 years, said, ‘follow me.’

 After a long walk and hearing Pinky’s life story, we discovered vegetables and much more!
-Pinky married a British guy, had 2 beautiful girls but the couple were now divorced.
+Pinky married a British guy, had 2 beautiful girls but the couple was now divorced.
 We finally found a supermarket with more than 2 isles.
 This place had 4 floors!
 Loryn and I went around grabbing all the things we could find.